 Funding for community and women’s health services

-- Over 130 community health services, small rural health services, women’s health services and statewide organisations are funded.
+Over 130 community health services, small rural health services, women’s health services and statewide organisations are funded.

 Planning advice 2017-2021

-will assist councils and funded prevention and health promotion organisations with health and wellbeing planning and implementation for the 2017-21 cycle.
+Advice for public health and wellbeing planning in Victoria: planning cycle 2017-21 will assist councils and funded agencies with health and wellbeing planning and implementation for the 2017-21 cycle.
 It outlines Victorian policy directions, supplements the Guide to municipal public health and wellbeing planning for councils, and provides information on the requirements and expectations of funded agencies.

 Under the Public Health and Wellbeing Act 2008 the State has a significant role to play in promoting and protecting the public health and wellbeing of all Victorians.